Infections can be a complication associated with lymphoedema. They are dangerous to anyone, but especially for those with lymphoedema.

 Erysipelas is a superficial infection of the upper layer of your skin.
 With erysipelas, the infected area is generally raised above the level of the surrounding skin.
 With this type of infection, you will notice redness, warmth and a swelling that will come on quite quickly and blistering may occur.
 You may feel generally unwell with a fever and chills.

 Cellulitis is an infection involving the deeper layers of your skin.
 Similar to erysipelas, cellulitis presents with redness warmth and a swelling.
 You may feel unwell at first and symptoms may include a fever, chill, headache, nausea, aches and pains and the infected area may feel painful or tender.
 A mild infection may respond to oral antibiotics.
 However, a severe infection may require intra-venous antibiotics and hospitalisation.
-Treatment for lymphoedema should be put on hold temporarily to treat the infection (e.g. removal of compression garments).
+You may wish to remove your compression garment temporarily if it becomes uncomfortable or makes your cellulitis worse.
 Cellulitis can come on quite suddenly and it is important to contact your GP or healthcare professional immediately so that you can commence an antibiotic treatment as soon as possible, preventing any further deterioration or complication such as sepsis.

 Sepsis is a serious consequence of an infection that if left untreated can be potentially life-threatening.
 It is sometimes referred to as blood poisoning.
 In normal circumstances the body’s immune system will fight off infection however sometimes the immune system will overreact to an infection and start attacking organs and tissues resulting in sepsis.
 Early detection and prompt treatment is vital.